Cara-Jo/cojorado/_posts/design/2015-01-14-simple-energy.md

 > As the Lead Designer at Simple Energy, I've had a chance to design some really awesome things, for a great company.
 I've been there from what feels like the beginning, starting with the company when it was only 12 people strong.

-> I've watched it grow into a large company of 50+ in less than two years, and with that bringing in some great talent and ideas.
+> I've watched it grow into a large company of 50+ in less than two years, bringing in some great talent and ideas.

 > Design isn't all I do at Simple Energy.
 I am on the engineering team, so I'm immersed deep within the produciton of our amazing products.
-But, that doesn't mean I just sit in a cave all day and write code.
-I get to help design the office, the custom Simple Energy beer labels, the team member swag, annual holiday cards, and other goodies that make working there just more fun.
+To get a great balance of design + code, I have the oportunity to step outside the user interface box.
+I get to help design the office space, the custom Simple Energy beer labels, the team member swag, annual holiday cards, and other goodies that make working there more fun.

 > Below are a few of my favorite projects I've worked at while at Simple Energy.